 As previously mentioned, EWF spent 1975 promoting That’s the Way of the World and touring.
 They also recorded a handful of studio tracks, including the hit “Sing a Song” for the fourth side of the Gratitude album.

-Charles Stepney continued to work extensively with EWF until his untimely death 1976 at the age of 43.
+Charles Stepney continued to work extensively with EWF until his untimely death in 1976 at the age of 43.
 In fact, the vaunted musician, composer, arranger, and producer was more in demand than ever following his work on Open Our Eyes and That’s the Way of the World.
 The year he died he had completed Deniece Williams’ debut album This Is Niecy and the Emotions’ Flowers.

 Stepney worked with Ramsey Lewis on two more projects.
 The first was Ramsey’s followup album to Sun Goddess.
 Titled Don’t It Feel Good, the album was a funk/rock affair from start to finish.
 Stepney wrote or co-wrote six of the album’s eight tracks, including the title track and a cover of the EWF hit “That’s the Way of the World.”
 The title track even features a wordless EWF-style vocal interlude, performed by Morris Stewart and Brenda Mitchell-Stewart.
-Paul Serrano was on hand as engineer as he had been for Sun Goddess.
+Paul Serrano was on hand as an engineer as he had been for Sun Goddess.
 Don’t It Feel Good made it to #3 on the Billboard Jazz chart and #5 on the R&B chart.
 The single “Spiderman” rose to #6 on the Dance Music/Club Play chart.

 It’s definitely much more a soul/R&B album with some distinctive slow jams than it is any kind of jazz or fusion album, and in that regard it’s somewhat unique in Ramsey Lewis’ catalog, because no matter what he generally always comes back to that familiar territory that he has commanded like no one else for over fifty years now.

 The final Ramsey Lewis album to feature the work of Stepney also brought Maurice White and his old boss together one more time as well.
 Titled Salongo, it featured more horns and a Latin/World music vibe that was very much in keeping with the direction Maurice White and EWF were headed.
-Salongo is a great, frequently overlooked mid-70s jazz release, and another strong entry in Ramsey Lewis’ catalog.
+Salongo is a great, frequently overlooked mid-70s jazz release and another strong entry in Ramsey Lewis’ catalog.

 EWF would go on to become one of the best selling recording and longest running touring acts of popular music.
 Maurice White passed away in 2016 after a longstanding battle with Parkinson’s Disease.
 The band continues to perform with original members Ralph Johnson, Verdine White, and Philip Bailey.
 Ramsey Lewis, now in his eighties, has continued to record and perform as well.
 Maintaining Chicago as his home base, Lewis has become an elder statesman of jazz.
-The work that Lewis, White, and EWF did together will always be part of the legacy of their careers and their musical histories.
+The work that Lewis, White, and EWF did together, particularly on Sun Goddess will always be part of the legacy of their careers and their musical histories.